Debbycode/GADS-COMMUNITY-PROJECT/README.md

 # GADS-COMMUNITY-PROJECT-2022
-DATABASE MANAGEMENT SYSTEM -  Student Management System GADS COMMUNITY PROJECT
+#DATABASE MANAGEMENT SYSTEM -  Student Management System
-DATABASE-MANAGEMENT-SYSTEM(DMS)
+#DATABASE-MANAGEMENT-SYSTEM(DMS)
-Student Information System using SQLite and Tkinter This program utilizes the SQLite for database and Tkinter Module for GUI framework.
+#Student Information System using SQLite and Tkinter

+This program utilizes the SQLite for database and Tkinter Module for GUI framework.

 The user can manage given student data such as the names - (first and last), age, email, course and Username.
 User can perform the following .functions: